bh107/benchpress/README.md

 A Benchmark a day keeps the Professor at bay
 ============================================

-The graphs below represent the latest results  (available here [this](https://bitbucket.org/cphvb/benchpress/raw/master/results/akira/benchmark-latest.json)) in the form of speedup graphs of running benchmarks on akira.
+The speedup graphs below represent the latest results (raw form available [here](https://bitbucket.org/cphvb/benchpress/raw/master/results/akira/benchmark-latest.json)) of running benchmarks on akira.

 All benchmark results are stored in json-format and are available [here](https://bitbucket.org/cphvb/benchpress/raw/master/results).